 This is an experiential course on techniques used in counseling.
 The student is exposed to basic counseling skills, strategies employed in chemical dependency treatment, counseling techniques used in addressing treatment needs and techniques used for removing blocks to recovery.
 Specific techniques are demonstrated and practiced that are appropriate for a variety of populations.
-Prerequisite: Students will be required to have a grade of 2.0 or better in each course to graduate from the program.
 (SFCC)